Davide64-dev/FEUP_FSI_CTF/LOGBOOK13.md

 Then, we used the command `chmod a+x sniffer.py` to make this program executable.

 Then the objective is to ping the HostB from HostA.
 To do that, we need to get the ip from the Host B machine.
 That could be done with the command `ifconfig`.
 We found out that the IP of the Host B machine is `ping 10.9.0.6`.
+Then, what we must do is to `ping 10.9.0.6` in Host A machine.